 Christian Wise Smith, Founder/President, Chairman

-Marla Jackson, Treasurer
+Marla Jackson, Secretary

 James M. Hicks, Jr., Member

-Marla Jackson, Treasurer
+Marla Jackson, Secretary

 James M. Hicks, Jr., Member